Origin of radio polarization in pulsar polar caps: Results

-The strongest parallel electric fields are in the region close to the star surface, forming the electric gap with a height of $\sim$400\,m.
-Above the electric gap, the parallel electric field amplitude is smaller but showing structures related to the plasma bunches.
+The strongest parallel electric fields are located close to the stellar surface, forming an electric gap with a height of $l_\mathrm{gap}$$\approx$400\,m.
+Above this gap, the parallel electric field is weaker but still shows structures related to the plasma bunches.

-The escaping Poynting flux is slightly oblique the magnetic field, but it is still aligned with the field lines, the radiation being emitted into a narrow angle, which can be approximately described by $1/\gamma_\mathrm{sec}$.
-Hence, the parallel projection of the flux to the magnetic field lines determines the strength of the emission.
-The perpendicular Poynting flux component
+The escaping Poynting flux is slightly oblique with respect to the magnetic field, the radiation being emitted into a narrow angle around the field lines, which can be approximately estimated by $1/\gamma_\mathrm{sec}'$.
+Hence, the projection of the flux onto the magnetic field lines determines the strength of the emission.
+Most of the perpendicular Poynting flux component

-does not escape the polar cap and remains localized in the gap region.
+does not escape from the polar cap and remains localized in the gap region.

-The strongest parallel Poynting flux is associated with the plasma bunches and with field lines that carry small magnetospheric currents (see Fig.~\ref{fig2}b), similarly to what has been found by \citet{Benacek2024b}.
-Moreover, there is also some negative Poynting flux propagating towards the star, which is not shown in Fig.~\ref{fig3}(b).
+The strongest parallel Poynting flux is found close to the boundaries of the plasma bunches and on field lines that carry small magnetospheric currents (see Fig.~\ref{fig2}b), similarly to what has been found by \citet{Benacek2024b}.
+There is also some negative Poynting flux propagating toward the star, which is not shown in Fig.~\ref{fig3}b.